-- 5.1 Remove the emphasis on road building to railways by ceasing road building in all urban areas and most rural areas. - 5.2 The railways electification programme to be re-examined against alternative motive power systems due to the low efficiency of presently available electricity generating stations and transmission losses of electricity. - 5.3 Rail sidings to be built into any new industrial areas and, in all areas, develop and improve railhead to customer delivery services. - 5.4 Railway freight charges to be stabilised in conjunction with an expanded freightliner network and increased wagon load traffic. - 5.5 Substantially increase the vehicle licence fee for heavy lorries and progressively decrease the maximum permissible size of vehicle. - 5.6 Raise sharply the tax on petrol and licence fee for large cars, while reducing it on low consumption vehicles, say below 1000 c.c - 5.7 Adjust freight charges to make it uneconomical to transport commodities long distances when they can be made locally. - 5.8 Bus and rail services to be integrated and information about them made readily available in an integrated form. - 5.9 Stabilise public transport fares; increase the range of family fares to counteract the economies of family car travel; widely introduce "travel card" facilities allowing unlimited travel for a set period of time. - 5.10 Introduce extensive bus priority measures in towns and cities. - 5.11 Encourage greater experimentation with and introduction of schemes such as free city centre bus services, park and ride, post buses, voluntary car pooling.
+16501 Transfer the emphasis from road building to railways by ceasing road building in all urban areas and most rural areas.

+16502 The railways electrification programme to be re-examined against alternative motive power systems due to the low efficiency of presently available electricity generating stations and transmission losses of electricity.
+16503 Rail sidings to be built into any new industrial areas and, in all areas, develop and improve railhead to customer delivery services.
+16504 Railway freight charges to be stabilised in conjunction with an expanded freightliner network and increased wagon load traffic.
+16505 Substantially increase the vehicle licence fee for heavy forries and progressively decrease the maximum permissible size of vehicle.
+16506 Raise sharply the tax on petrol and licence fee for large cars, while reducing it on low consumption vehicles, say below 1000 c.c.
+16507 Adjust freight charges to make it uneconomical to transport commodities long distances when they can be made locally.
+16508 Bus and rall services to be integrated and information about them made readily available in an integrated form.
+Stabilise public transport fares; increase the range of family fares to counter-16509 act the economies of family car travel; widely introduce "travel card"

+facilities allowing unlimited travel for a set period of time.

+- Introduce extensive bus priority measures in towns and cities.
+Encourage greater experimentation with and introduction of schemes such as free city centre bus services, park and ride, post buses, voluntary car pooling.
 In general traffic management in towns and cities should make car commuting costly and inconvenient.
-Parking facilities should not be increased. - 5.12 Prohibit the use of company cars for private use and remove all tax concessions for their use. - 5.13 Encourage the motor industry to develop alternative forms of motive power for cars based on renewable resources.

-- 5.14 The annual budget of the British Waterways Board will be increased by government aid to fund the rehabilitation of the waterways as a means of transport. - 5.15 No new airports will be built in the foreseeable future. - 5.16 A Transport Commission will be established to supervise the co-ordination of all transport services and to research new sociologically and environmental transport systems. - 5.17 The present driving test will be made more stringent, thus bringing it into line with the tests which drivers in public transport have to undergo.
+Parking facilities should not be increased. - 16512 Local Authorities will be required to provide appropriate facilities for cyclists; e.g. priority lanes, special cycle tracks and parking places by shops. - 16513 Remove all tax concessions for the use of company cars. - 16514 Encourage the motor industry to develop alternative forms of motive power for cars based on renewable resources. - 16515 The annual budget of the British Waterways Board will be increased by government aid to fund the rehabilitation of the waterways as a means of transport. - 16516 No new airports will be built in the foreseeable future. - 16517 A Transport Commission will be established to supervise the co-ordination of all transport services and to research new socially and environmentally acceptable transport systems. - The present driving test will be made more stringent, thus bringing it into line with the tests which drivers in public transport have to undergo.